-Requirements for remediation of contaminated groundwater via approved corrective action plans in place prior to the Hurricane are suspended at UST sites in the parishes of Jefferson, Orleans, Plaquemines and St. Bernard unless otherwise directed by the Department.
+Requirements for remediation of contaminated groundwater via approved corrective action plans in place prior to the Hurricane are suspended at UST sites in the parishes subject to this Order unless otherwise directed by the Department.
 However, the Department may require systems remediating free phased product to continue pumping operations.